EOEPCA/eoepca/README.md

 Thus, we use host/service names of the form `<service-name>.<public-ip>.nip.io`, where the `<public-ip>` is the public-facing IP-address of the deployment.
 For cloud deployment the public IP is that of the cloud load-balancer, or for minikube it is the `minikube ip` - for example `workspace.192.168.49.2.nip.io`.

 The deployment scripts (linked in the above table) attempt to intelligently determine the public IP and so configure the service DNS names without intervention.
 For example, the output of CREODIAS infrastructure setup is interrogated to determine the IP-address of the public cloud load-balancer, which is then injected into the deployment configuration.
 Similarly for a local developer setup in which the 'local' kubernetes IP-address is used (deduced as the IP address of the k8s node (assumed single node)).

-NOTE that, with release v0.3, the number of system components has been expanded to the point where it is more difficult to make a full system deployment in minikube, due to the required resource demands.

 ## System Documentation